Mushroom-Daemon/doks/content/writing/short_swipes/throat_grabbers.md

   canonical: "" # custom canonical URL (optional)
   robots: "" # custom robot tags (optional)
 ---
-HOW TO ORGANIZE ALL THE headers I have?
+HOW TO ORGANIZE ALL THE headlines I have?

 Running your business shouldn't be...

 From overwhlemed to hopeful in 24 hours (the transformation)

+From overwhelm -> to empowerment (this was on a menno action subject line)

+I like something like "headline ideas" and then the little blips with a cascading menu

 These are HOOKS, FASCINATIONS, and THROAT GRABBERS